novix-sa/Pyplan/docs/User Guide/Node Execution.md

 Other way to run a node is by pressing <kbd>CTRL + E</kbd>.
 This way of running displays more complete information about the node properties and its result.

 ![](http://img.pyplan.org/Node-execution-profile.png)
-One of the most interesting feature accesible through this way of evaluation is the "Show Profile" feature that display the calculation path calculation time and memory usage by step
+One of the most interesting feature accesible through this way of evaluation is the "Show Profile" feature that display the calculation path calculation time and memory usage by step (nodes)
 ![enter image description here](http://img.pyplan.org/Node-execution-console+.png)

 ## Evaluating a Node
 <kbd>CTRL + R</kbd> to get its result